Nike Golf Camps, Berry College Mount Berry, Georgia

 - Safe, healthy and fun learning environment

-Brian Farrer enters his ninth season as head golf coach at Berry College.
+Brian Farrer enters his 10th season as head golf coach at Berry College.
 He has had a successful run as the head coach of the Vikings, as the team has never dropped out of the top-25 since he began coaching.
 Prior to becoming the head coach, Farrer spent a year as Scott Pierce's assistant with the Vikings, working with a team that placed second in the NAIA.
 In that role, Farrer helped lead the Vikings to their second straight national runner-up finish.

 The Vikings are a tradition-rich program, having won the national title in 1998.
 The Berry men's golf team has also placed runner-up at the NAIA National Tournament on five other occasions.
 Women's golf has also been a varsity sport at Berry since 2001.
 Farrer coached Nicole Wildes to an individual National Championship during the 2004 season.
 Wildes was the first Berry golfer to win an individual national championship with a record setting performance in the 2004 NAIA National Tournament and finished her career as a four-time All-American.
 An All-American himself, Farrer has coached 10 NAIA All-American Athletes at Berry, including all four of the women's NAIA All-Americans.
 During that time the team has collected a total 19 All-American Awards and 11 NAIA national academic awards.

 A Berry graduate, Farrer earned a Bachelor of Science degree in business in 2002.
 He also completed a successful playing career, leading the Vikings to their sixth consecutive TranSouth Conference title and a second-place finish at the NAIA National Tournament in New Mexico.